The Amazing Race 10: Development and filming

 The starting line of this season was at Gas Works Park in Seattle, Washington.

 Filming for this season began on May 27, 2006, at Gas Works Park in Seattle.
 On June 9, teams were spotted at Kuwait International Airport asking for directions to the Kuwait Towers.
 On June 12, production was spotted in Mauritius.
 On June 16, tasks were performed at Ylöjärvi and at the Helsinki Olympic Stadium.
 Filming concluded on June 24.

-The Amazing Race 10 spanned 40000 mi and covered four continents and thirteen countries.
+The Amazing Race 10 spanned 40000 mi and covered four continents and 13 countries.
 Among them were six that were new to the series: Mongolia, Kuwait, Mauritius, Madagascar, Finland, and Ukraine.

 The Amazing Race 10 saw the show's first double elimination in a single leg, when one team was eliminated halfway through the leg and another at the end.
 It also introduced a new obstacle, the Intersection, which required two teams to work together until otherwise instructed.
 The Intersection was also shown in conjunction with a Fast Forward, allowing both teams working together to receive the benefit of the Fast Forward.

 Additionally, the penalty for coming in last on a non-elimination leg was changed.
 Instead of being stripped of their money and possessions, the last place team was "marked for elimination", meaning the marked team would suffer a 30-minute penalty at the next Pit Stop unless they were the first to check in.

-During the leg in Ukraine, host Phil Keoghan was detained at the airport for traveling to the country with a New Zealand passport and without a Ukrainian visa, which he had been informed prior to filming wasn't needed.
+During the leg in Ukraine, host Phil Keoghan was detained at the airport for traveling to the country with a New Zealand passport and without a Ukrainian visa, which he had been informed prior to filming was not needed.
 He was released the next day after a worker from the American embassy processed a visa for him.
-After being released, Keoghan arrived at the Pit Stop ten minutes before the lead team arrived.
+After being released, Keoghan arrived at the Pit Stop 10 minutes before the lead team arrived.